This post may contain affiliate links. Please see my disclosure policy for details.

 Today, these face tattoos are against the law but many people have them in Mon from previous battles.

-2. You’ll find most of the head hunters can be found in Longwa near Mon
+2. You’ll find most of the Nagaland headhunters can be found in Longwa near Mon

-Longwa is a village which is a two-hour drive away from Mon and it’s the place that most tourists go to come face to face with the notorious last surviving head hunters.
+Longwa is a village which is a two-hour drive away from Mon and it’s the place that most tourists go to come face to face with the notorious last surviving Nagaland headhunters.